DEVLUADL/README.md/README.md

 # README.md
-Hey 👋, I'm KING
+Hey 👋, I'm DEVLUA
-Im a Highschool Student I am new to the github community and I am pretty familiar with the basics of coding.
+Im a Highschool Student I pretty familiar with the github community and I am pretty familiar with the basics of coding.
         -I like to spend most of my time off of the video games and spend more time developing "FiveM" servers